R. Parthasarathy

-Rajagopal.Parthasarathy (born 1934) is an Indian poet, translator, critic, and editor.
+Rajagopal Parthasarathy (born 1934) is an Indian poet, translator, critic, and editor.

 Early life and education

-Rajagopal Parthasarathy was born on 20 August 1934 in Tirupparaiturai near Tiruchchirappalli.
+Rajagopal Parthasarathy was born on 20 August 1934 in Thirupparaithurai near Tiruchchirappalli.
 He was educated at Don Bosco High School and Siddharth College, Fort, Mumbai and at Leeds University, UK, where he was British Council Scholar in 1963–64.
 He earned a PhD from the University of Texas at Austin in 1987.